NetherlandsWorldwide

 You must always register the birth of your child in the country where they were born.
 How you register a birth varies by country.
 If you live in the Netherlands and your child was born abroad, you must also register the birth in the Netherlands.

 If your child is born in the UAE, you must register the birth there.
 The hospital will issue a birth notification for your child.
 You can use this birth notification to get a birth certificate for your child from the UAE’s Ministry of Health & Prevention.
 The birth certificate is proof that your child’s birth has been registered.
 You need an extract of the marriage certificate for this registration.
-If this is a Dutch marriage certificate, it must be legalized.
+If this is a Dutch marriage certificate, it must be legalized for use in the United Arab Emirates.
 Read here what you need to do for this.
 If you are unmarried and have a child in the United Arab Emirates, you should expect lengthy administrative and legal procedures.
 Please inquire about the possible consequences in advance.

 Attention: Birth certificates from the UAE don’t differentiate between surnames and given names.
 Instead, they give a chain of names.
 Make sure the given name on the birth certificate includes all the child's chosen names, including the surname.